Khan-Abrar/TextUtils/README.md

 # TextUtils

 TextUtils website made with React.js

-# Getting Started with Create React App
+# About

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+TextUtils was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Analyze and format your text, and copy that formatted text to other areas using the Copy to Clipboard functionality.
+TextUtils tool is Free to Use.
+Use it to your heart's content.

 ## Available Scripts